What is Radial Drift?

 Motive behind writing the story

 Let’s start at the beginning of the evolution of this story.
 My first draft was written in a weekend, and was only 18,000 words (for reference, the typical fantasy novel has around 70,000 words — or so I’m told.)
 I’d been wanting to write the story of Yvonne Leske for a long time, and that story had been attempted in various forms and settings for a long time.
 The story was burnt into me, I felt it instinctively, on some basic level.
-See, stories connect on a pre-neolithic level; they are the emergent property of our intrinsic fears, desires, motives; they can be complex and convoluted, but ultimately they boil down to a “relexification” of a person’s most basic elements.
+Stories connect on a pre-neolithic level; they are the emergent property of our intrinsic fears, desires, motives; they can be complex and convoluted, but ultimately they boil down to a “relexification” of a person’s most basic elements.
 I felt the story of Yvonne Leske deep down in my soul, and I knew that I had to write it, one way or another.

 As the story began to grow and develop, I began to realize that there was so much more to it than I originally intended; the more I wrote, the more it evolved.
-I had every plot outlined, yet I found that the story evolved organically and did not necessarily conform to my original outlines; constantly shifting, expanding, contracting, old plots falling away like an insect shedding its dead husk.
+I had every plot outlined, yet I found that the story evolved organically and did not necessarily conform to my original outlines; constantly shifting, expanding, contracting, shedding old plots like an insect shedding its dead husk.
 Rewriting and rewriting and rewriting.

 Radial Drift was always and is still intended to be the prelude to something much bigger.
 It’s too early to make any statements yet, but there are many things in my head that are set in the same “universe” as Radial Drift.

 This isn’t some grand social allegory, though there are some lesser ones.
 The primary motive (beside those mentioned) is an attempt to represent the quintessence; deep pre-neolithic instincts, stripping away the husk of a person’s humanity — de-actualized, distilled to their most basic elements.
 Older than time, older than civilization, deeper than instinct.
-My intention is to represent this, channel this, connect the reader with this; the reduction of my characters to their most basic elements.
+My intention is to represent this, channel this, connect the reader with this; the reduction of a person to their most basic elements.
 Strip everything away, what is left?
 This story is a contemplation of humanity; at what point is it lost?
 At what point is there nothing left?